mainmatter/mainmatter.com/src/posts/2022-11-17-sending-emails-from-the-edge-with-rust.md

 `send_message` function's signature has been changed so that it accepts a function argument it will call to make the request.
 The worker's request handler in the router simply passes in the `request_sendgrid` function to `send_message`.
-So overall, nothing has changed really and everything works exactly as it did before.
-But in the tests, we can now pass in our own function that will not actually request the Sendgrid API and return a response right
+So overall, nothing has really changed and everything works exactly as it did before.
+But in the tests, we can now pass in our own function that will not actually request the Sendgrid API, but rather returns a response right away:
-away:

 ```rust
 use mainmatter_website_mailer::{send_message, NetworkError, Payload};